 Folium Project #2: Visualizing Bus Traffic in New York City

-In today’s world, the human population is increasing day by day and with this increasing population, the number of vehicles is also increasing.
-This rise in the number of vehicles on the road has created many new challenges for governments around the world.
+In today’s world, the human population is increasing day by day and with this increasing population, the number of vehicles is also growing.
+This rise in the number of vehicles on the road has created many new challenges for governments worldwide.

-Due to this high population, it has now become the third most congested city in the world in terms of traffic and the second-worst in the United States.
-Road accidents have shot up in the past few years.
-Also, the travel time from one place to another has increased drastically.
+Due to its high population, it has become the third most congested city in the world in terms of traffic and the second-worst in the United States.
+Road accidents have shot up in the past few years, and travel time has increased drastically.

 Therefore, it becomes important for the government and road planning authorities to do the analysis of traffic on roads.
 In this project, we’ll visualize the traffic in New York due to buses using Folium.